AQUIF11/Bloodbank_API/README.md

 # Bloodbank_API
 Bloodbank API developed using node-js(express+mongodb).
-This is only in development stage.
-Features such as environment variables and other machine dependent parameters need to added to make it production ready.
+The Application is configured for both development and production deployments.
+Refer to config folder to check which environment variables need to be set for production deployment.

 ## Requests served by the API(with request format)